QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 \forall{w} \in \Omega\quad \text{then}\quad \mathbb{P}(w) = \frac{1}{card(\Omega)}
 @

-A conditional probability is when, knowing that another event $B$ occured, we want to know of probability of $A$ occurring.
+A conditional probability is when, knowing that another event $B$ occurred, we want to know of probability of $A$ occurring.

 @
 \mathbb{P}(A|B) = P_B(A) = P(B \wedge A) := \frac{\mathbb{P}(A \cap B)}{\mathbb{P}(B)}